Gynaecologist ordered to apologise after performing procedure without woman's consent

 • Gynaecologist Naylin Appanna suing private hospital for 'wrongful' suspension

-• The struck-off gynecologist Bill Cosby turned to for Quaaludes
+• The struck-off gynaecologist Bill Cosby turned to for Quaaludes

 • Gynaecologists' reveal what they're really thinking during an examination